mrjameshamilton/log4shell-detector/README.md

 # Executing

-You can download the release distribution, extract and run the shell/bat script:
+You can download the [release distribution](https://github.com/mrjameshamilton/log4shell-detector/releases/tag/v1.0.0), extract and run the shell/bat script.
+The input can be a jar file, class file, directory, Android aar, Android apk.

 ```
 $ bin/log4shell-detector <path-to-jar>
 ```

-Or executing via Gradle:
+Or you can clone this repository and executing via Gradle:

 ```bash
 $ ./gradlew run --args=/path/to/my.jar
 ```

-The input can be a jar file, class file, directory, Android aar, Android apk.

 # Building